Shepherd's Rod

-The Shepherd's Rod or The Rod or the Davidians is an American “offshoot” of the worldwide Seventh-day Adventist Church.
-It was founded in 1929 by Victor Houteff, its President and Prophet.
-Houteff joined the Seventh-day Adventist church in 1919, but was excommunicated in 1930 for promoting “heretical” doctrines.
+The Shepherd's Rod or Davidian Seventh-day Adventists is a movement within Seventh-day Adventism.
+It was founded in 1929 by Victor Houteff.
+He joined the Seventh-day Adventist Church in 1919 and was later excommunicated from the church in 1930 for promoting "heretical" doctrines that he claimed were new revelations from God to further Adventist theology.

-The official organization name was changed in 1942 to Davidian Seventh-day Adventists, but was still referred to as "The Rod" by both members and critics.
-The group was headquartered at a property known as the Mount Carmel Center near Waco, Texas and reached its peak in the early 1950s with thousands of adherents before splintering into various factions after Houteff's death in 1955.
-The name is a reference to Houteff's initial and most important publication, The Shepherd's Rod.
-The various groups claiming Houteff's theology continue to be known as the Shepherd's Rod and Davidians.
+The official organizational name was adopted in 1942 as The Davidian Seventh-day Adventists but its message was still referred to as "The Shepherd’s Rod" by both members and critics.
+The name is a reference to Victor Houteff's initial and most important publication, The Shepherd's Rod.
+It finds its origin in the Bible, namely, the book of Micah 6:9; 7:14.
+It reached its peak in the early 1950s with thousands of adherents before splintering into various factions after Victor Houteff's death in 1955.
+There are various groups claiming Victor Houteff's theology today.
+They claim a number of unique doctrines that are said to be for the Seventh-day Adventist denomination where they confine their religious activities.